ZafirChowdhury/h2o_insight/README.md

 The app has an Admin dashboard, it also has support tickets where users can submit their problems and message the admins.

-Techstack -
+TechStack -
-HTML, CSS as the forentend.
+HTML, CSS as the frontend.
 Flask as its backend.
 MySQL as its database.

+Check part "IV" of the "final_paper.pdf" for usage documentation.

 Honest thoughts -
 The project is really simple.
 It has a simple database, simple UI and simple functionality, repetitive code.  it's nothing to write home about.
 But I learned quite a lot.